 Founded in 2009, Private Internet Access is a well-established and trusted VPN provider known for its in-depth apps and extra functionality.
-Acquired in 2019 by Kape (also owner of competitors CyberGhost and ZenMate), PIA has seen an explosion in the number of servers in its arsenal, reaching a heady zenith of over 33,000 individual servers world wide – more than any other VPN we’ve tested.
+Acquired in 2019 by Kape (also owner of competitors CyberGhost and ZenMate), PIA is known for its huge network offering.
+While it hasn't disclosed the exact number, it's certainly at 10,000, if not over the 35,000 mark - more than any other VPN we've tested offers.

 Numbers on paper mean nothing if the service doesn’t work well in practice, though.
 So, here we’ll be running down every important aspect of the service in our in-depth Private Internet Access review – from user privacy to streaming – to make sure it’s the best VPN for your needs.
 All you need to do is keep on reading.

 If you only sign up for a month, Private Internet Access isn’t hugely affordable at $11.95, although even that’s cheaper than much of the competition’s rolling monthly plans.
 Sign up for a year and that drops to $3.33 a month.
 If you're prepared to commit for the long haul, the arrival of its 3-year plan replaces the former 24-month option, and makes it even more competitively priced at a rate of only $2.19 a month.